-As Michigan rounds a milestone anniversary of its toughest-in-the-nation term limits, Michigan State University’s Institute for Public Policy and Social Research will assess their effects in an IPPSR Public Policy Forum this Nov.
-14.
+As Michigan rounds a milestone anniversary of its toughest-in-the-nation term limits, Michigan State University’s Institute for Public Policy and Social Research reviewed their effects in an IPPSR Public Policy Forum that wrapped up the Institute's fall forums series.

 Michigan voters adopted term limits in 1992.
 They put strict limits on the number of years that Michigan’s governor, Secretary of State, Attorney General and members of the state Senate and House of Representatives can serve in a lifetime.